Interview with Anand Joshi of SmartNews, Japan

 Ryoko: OK, great.
 That’s very nice.
 Then, touching upon your current position in SmartNews, what do you like that you do at SmartNews?

-I’m really happy that I get to work on one of the most critical systems in the company.
-And what I really like about SmartNews is that it has one of the best engineering cultures.
+I’m really happy that I get to work on one of the company’s most critical systems.
+What I really like about SmartNews is that it has one of the best engineering cultures.
 A lot of decisions that go into product design development are mostly bottom-up.
 It’s not like management just gives you an order, and everyone does it.
 So that is something I really like.

 There are a lot of diverse people from diverse backgrounds.
 In fact, in the Tokyo office, if I’m not mistaken, there are people from about 18 different nationalities.
 We have offices in other countries as well, like the US, and China.
 I work with the global teams, so I get to interact with people from other countries.
 So yeah, I mean overall I’m really happy with my current position.